Braised Short Ribs a Hearty Recipe for Autumn

 - In a large skillet, heat the 3 tablespoons of oil until shimmering.

-- Brown the beef on all sides over medium high heat, you want to get a good sear.
+- Brown the beef on all sides over medium-high heat for a good sear.

-- As they are seared, remove the ribs with a slotted spoon and place them in a single layer in a large oven-proof casserole or baking dish.
+- As they are seared, remove the ribs with a slotted spoon and place them in a single layer in a large oven-proof casserole or Dutch Oven.

 - Saute the onion slices in the skillet until they start to brown.